tmdarwen/AudioAnalysisTool/README.md

 Tired with writing specialized scripts corralling specific data and/or wrestling with Excel, I set out to make my own tool to aid in analysis of my various audio processing algorithms.

 I've used [Qt](https://www1.qt.io/product/) to help with this and, so far, I'm fairly happy with the results.
 I've built and used this software on Windows, Ubuntu and MacOS.
-Here's a current screenshot:
+Here's a current screenshot of it running on MacOs:

 ![The Audio Analysis Tool on MacOS](Documentation/Images/ScreenshotOnMacOS.png)